-- Failure to follow all applicable laws, codes, and ordinances (such as not providing documentation of R value and material for insulation to occupant according to Michigan Residential Energy Code N1101.3.1). - Failure to provide homeowner with furnace calibration worksheet (start-up sheet) - HVAC equipment is improperly installed or not operational - HVAC system is over- or under-sized by more than 20,000 BTUs when compared to Manual J calculation - Missing carbon monoxide detector, conforming to Underwriters Laboratory standard 2034, - Poor workmanship - Test-out diagnostics incomplete or inaccurate (Example: greater than 10 percent variance between contractor test-out and quality assurance blower door results) - Unvented combustion appliances defined by the Building Performance Institute as a health and safety issue left in the home - Other issues as noted by inspector
+- Failure to follow all applicable laws, codes, and ordinances (such as not providing documentation of R value and material for insulation to occupant according to Michigan Residential Energy Code N1101.3.1). - Failure to provide homeowner with furnace calibration worksheet (start-up sheet) - HVAC equipment is improperly installed or not operational - HVAC system is over- or under-sized by more than 20,000 BTUs when compared to Manual J calculation - Missing carbon monoxide detector, conforming to Underwriters Laboratory standard 2034, - Poor workmanship

+- Test-out diagnostics incomplete or inaccurate (Example: greater than 10 percent variance between contractor test-out and quality assurance blower door results) - Unvented combustion appliances defined by the Building Performance Institute as a health and safety issue left in the home - Other issues as noted by inspector

-Programmatic Deficiencies
+Programmatic Reminders

-Programmatic deficiencies are issued by Michigan Saves during documentation review.
-Deficiencies must be addressed by the contractor within 30 days of contractor receipt of the CAR.
-Examples of programmatic deficiencies include:
+Programmatic reminders are issued by Michigan Saves during documentation review.
+Reminders must be addressed by the contractor within 30 days of contractor receipt of the notification.
+Examples of programmatic reminders include:

-- Failure to submit COC or specification sheet in a timely manner - Failure to respond to safety and workmanship CARs - Financing of nonqualifying measures - Installation of measure was different than that noted on Michigan Saves specification sheet - Installation of eligible measures not recorded on the specification sheet - Misrepresentation - Other issues as noted by inspector what steps will be taken to prevent future deficiencies.
-Failure of the contractor to respond by the time designated on the CAR may result in a change in contractor status.
-Nonresponsive or late response to a CAR may result in the contractor's suspension or termination.
+- Failure to submit COC or job record in a timely manner - Failure to respond to safety and workmanship CARs - Financing of nonqualifying measures - Installation of measure was different than that noted on Michigan Saves job record - Installation of eligible measures not recorded on the job record - Misrepresentation - Other issues as noted by inspector